liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/04-authentication-pipelines/03-authentication-pipelines.markdown

 [TOC levels=1-4]

-By default, once a user submits credentials, those credentials are checked against @product@'s database, though you can also delegate authentication to an LDAP server.
+By default, once a user submits credentials, those credentials are checked against @sharepoint@'s database, though you can also delegate authentication to an LDAP server.
 To use some other system in your environment instead of or in addition to checking credentials against the database, you can write an `Authenticator` and insert it as a step in the authentication pipeline.